Curiosity-Driven Development of Action and Language in Robots Through Self-Exploration: Discussion

-Taken together, these findings demonstrate that curiosity-driven exploration, motor entropy, hierarchical acquisition of actions, and scalable compositional exposure jointly support efficient co-developmental learning of language and action.
-The parallels with infant development---rote-to-generalization progression, prerequisite learning, and the role of vocabulary scale---suggest that the mechanisms implemented here capture essential aspects of developmental psychology.
-More broadly, these results strengthen the view that reconstructing developmental processes in robots can offer insights into the ``poverty of the stimulus'' problem, showing how powerful generalization can arise from limited input when guided by intrinsic motivation, structured experience, and the principles of predictive coding and active inference \cite{asada2001cognitive, cangelosi2015developmental, sugita2005cross, vijayaraghavan2021grounding}.
+The parallels with infant development, including rote-to-generalization progression, prerequisite learning, the role of vocabulary scale, and representation redescription, suggest that the mechanisms implemented here capture some essential aspects of developmental psychology.
+More broadly, these results strengthen the view that reconstructing developmental processes in robots can offer insights into the ``poverty of the stimulus'' problem, showing how powerful generalization can arise from limited input when guided by intrinsic motivation, structured experience, and the principles of predictive coding and active inference \cite{asada2001cognitive, sugita2005cross, vijayaraghavan2021grounding, cangelosi2015developmental}.